Increase Trust Uk

 Overview

-INCREASE TRUST UK (registered charity 1158018) was established in July 2014 as a Charitable Incorporated Organisation to advance the Christian faith through supporting adult education and training programmes leading to discipleship and ministry.
-The charity operates primarily through grant-making, with annual expenditure ranging from £88,000 to £173,000 over recent years.
-The Trust exists to support the work of the Increase Association, a network of approximately 30 core member organizations across Asia that provide church-based Theological Education by Extension (TEE) programmes.
+INCREASE TRUST UK (registered charity 1158018) was established on 28 July 2014 as a Charitable Incorporated Organisation to advance the Christian faith through supporting adult education and training programmes leading to discipleship and ministry.
+The charity operates primarily through grant-making, with income of £147,931 and expenditure of £172,744 in the year ending 31 December 2022 (the most recent accounts on the Charity Commission register).
+The Trust exists to support the work of the Increase Association, a network of member organisations across Asia that provide church-based Theological Education by Extension (TEE) programmes.
 These programmes combine personal study, small group discussion, and practical application to equip Christians for discipleship and church leadership in their local contexts.
-The Increase Association's membership spans from the Arab world to East Asia, Southeast Asia, and the Asia-Pacific region, serving around 50,000 learners.
-The Trust represents the UK funding arm of this international movement, channeling resources to support theological education initiatives that are contextually appropriate and accessible to church members across diverse Asian contexts.
+The Increase Association's membership spans from the Arab world to East Asia, Southeast Asia, and the Asia-Pacific region.
+The Trust represents the UK funding arm of this international movement, channelling resources to support theological education initiatives that are contextually appropriate and accessible to church members across diverse Asian contexts.

 Funding Priorities